xpipe-io/xpipe/README.md

 ### Instant launch for remote shells and commands

 - Automatically login into a shell in your favourite terminal with one click (no need to fill password prompts, etc.)
 - Works for all kinds of shells.
-This includes command shells (e.g. bash, PowerShell, cmd, etc.) and database shells (e.g. PSQL Shell)
+This includes command shells (e.g. bash, PowerShell, cmd, etc.) and database shells (e.g. PostgreSQL Shell)
 - Comes with integrations for all commonly used terminals for all operating systems
-- Exclusively uses established CLI tools and therefore works out of the box on most systems and doesn't require any additional setup
 - Allows you to customize the launched shell's init environment
-- Launch connections from the GUI or commandline
+- Supports launches from the GUI or command-line

-### All your connections in one place
+### Manage all your connections in one place

 - Easily create and manage all kinds of remote connections at one location
 - Securely stores all information exclusively on your computer and encrypts all secret information
 - Share connection configurations to any other trusted party through shareable URLs
-- Create desktop shortcuts to open your connections
+- Create desktop shortcuts for your connections

 <img src="https://user-images.githubusercontent.com/72509152/221438232-18bc1ee3-4b3f-49dc-8fb0-df8896aa7c91.png" alt="drawing" height="450"/>

-### Remote File Explorer
+### Remote file explorer

 - Access files on any remote system
 - Quickly open a terminal into any directory
 - Run commands from the explorer interface
-- Utilize your local tools to open and edit remote files
+- Utilize your favourite local programs to open and edit remote files

 <img src="https://user-images.githubusercontent.com/72509152/221438071-e3f287ea-a6ee-49b3-a776-4b5b39b1fd92.png" alt="drawing" height="450"/>

-### Integrate X-Pipe with your favorite tools and workflows

-- Easily import and export all kinds of data formats and technologies
-- Access data sources from the command-line with the X-Pipe CLI or your favorite programming languages using the X-Pipe APIs
-- Connect select third party applications directly to X-Pipe through extensions

 ## Repository Structure